joinpursuit/AC_4_Web/units/html/exercises/dom_1/dom_1.md

 With​ ​the​ ​files​ `prompt-click.html`​ ​and​ ​`prompt-click.js`,​ ​ ​build​ ​a​ ​page​ ​with:

-- a​ ​centered​ ​`div​` ​that has​ an attribute ​`id="​container"`​.​​
+- a​ ​centered​ ​`input` element ​that has​ an attribute ​`id="​container"`​.​​
 - a centered `div` that has an attribute `id="input"`.
-- a button with id `btn`

-- Use​ the button `onclick` attribute.
-Whenever the user clicks on the button,​ ​change​ ​the​ ​container​ ​div​ ​to​ hold the user's input​.​ Try with both `textConent` and `innerHTML`.
+- A button with an `onclick` attribute.
+Whenever the user clicks on the button,​ ​change​ ​the​ ​container​ ​div​ ​to​ hold the user's input​.​ To get the text of an `input` element use the `.value` property.

 8. About Me